 “What on earth have I done?”

-Exactly my thought after hanging up the phone in the summer of 2017.
+Exactly my thought after hanging up the phone.
 I had just agreed to be the keynote speaker at the Mastering SAP Financials conference in Johannesburg, South Africa.
 I’d been to five continents, but not Africa.
 I’d implemented SAP solutions in over 55 countries, but this felt like a horse of a different color.
 Have you ever been completely excited for something, and simultaneously terrified?

 “What on earth am I going to talk about?”
 A thought I would go on to have for months.
 I really, really hate preachy presentations that give fluffball advice that isn’t worth two plug nickels.
 I’d rather get some ideas to consider, and information to give me new perspectives.
 I like being the horse – its fine to lead me to water, but please don’t shove my face in it trying to make me drink!